kaveh7293/Bank_Customer_Churn_Classification/README.md

 <img src='https://github.com/kaveh7293/Bank_Customer_Churn_Classification/blob/main/Screenshot%202022-07-19%20150753.jpg'><br>

   Using this cross table, I did a F-test and the corresponding p-value obtained 0.0002, so the effect of feature gender on the output is significant.
-We can also see this conclusion based on the countplot below:<br>
+We can also see this conclusion based on the countplot below:<br><br>
  <img src='https://github.com/kaveh7293/Bank_Customer_Churn_Classification/blob/main/download.png' width='400' height='300'><br>
+  As shwon, women are more likely to leave the bank compared to men customers.<br>
+  <p>I also did a F-test to determine whether level of education has important effects on the output.
+The <strong>p-value </strong> for this statistical test obtained <strong> 0.051 </strong> which is very <strong> close </strong> to the typical <strong> critical value of 0.05 </strong>.
+As a result, depending on the financial loss for the type one error or type two error, we can either maintain this feature or do not involve it for model predictions.
+For example, if the education level does not really influence the outcome, but we consider it for model prediction, we only spend a few computation time (i.e., <strong> the corresponding costs for type 1 error is negligible </strong>).
+However, if the education level, in reality, does influence the customer behaviour and we ignore it (i.e., <strong> type 2 error </strong>), the corresponding financial loss could be large (i.e., bank could save so much money by preventing the customers to leave).
+As a result,<strong> since the financial loss for type 2 error is less, I keep feature corresponding to the education level </strong>. </p>

 </p>